Open-Collective-Foundation/docs/what-we-offer/employment.md

 Benefits are available to full time employees (30+ hours per week).

-Because many initiatives operate under the OCF umbrella, we can access large group health insurance plans only available to employers.
+Because many Collectives operate under the OCF umbrella, we can access large group health insurance plans only available to employers.
 This lowers costs an increases available options.

-Employees can decide whether or not to sign up for healthcare or other benefits, and the initiative's budget is only charged for benefits if they opt-in.
-Each initative can choose what proportion of benefits costs are paid by the initiative vs out of pocket by its employees.
+Employees can decide whether or not to sign up for healthcare or other benefits, and the Collective's budget is only charged for benefits if they opt-in.
+Each initative can choose what proportion of benefits costs are paid by the Collective vs out of pocket by its employees.

 [**Overview of benefits options**](https://secure.justworks.com/benefits/company\_benefits\_overviews/8011d67a-5191-43c4-b504-072e17b067da/show)****

 #### **Retirement Savings Accounts**

-As of April 2022, 401(k) retirement savings accounts are available to all employees (both full- and part-time) of OCF at no cost to the initiative.
+As of April 2022, 401(k) retirement savings accounts are available to all employees (both full- and part-time) of OCF at no cost to the Collective.
 The process of signing up and setting up Traditional or Roth contributions is simple and straightforward.
 New employees can access this benefit after 90 days of employment.

 ### Costs

-The following costs are charged to the initiative budget for employment:
+The following costs are charged to the Collective budget for employment:

-* **Wages** (and associated taxes, levies, and fees as required by law) - salary amounts are set by the initiative
+* **Wages** (and associated taxes, levies, and fees as required by law) - salary amounts are set by the Collective
 * **Benefits** - if the employee chooses to opt in
 * **PEO fees** - payroll provider costs ($49 or $99 per month per employee depending on benefits status)
-* **Insurance** - coverage for the initiative under OCF's employer practices liability insurance and related policies (varies depending on initiative activities, but commonly $250 per year)
+* **Insurance** - coverage for the Collective under OCF's employer practices liability insurance and related policies (varies depending on Collective activities, but commonly $250 per year)
 * **Administrative fee** - $50 per employee per month

-Costs are automatically deducted monthly from the initiative's budget.
-Once employment is set up, employees will be paid by direct debit and initiatives do not have to take any action to manage ongoing expenses.
+Costs are automatically deducted monthly from the Collective's budget.
+Once employment is set up, employees will be paid by direct debit and Collectives do not have to take any action to manage ongoing expenses.

 ### Requirements & Policies

 * Employees must be located in the US and be allowed to legally work in the US.
 * OCF can currently only support salaried, exempt, part-time or full-time employees, not hourly or manual workers.
 For other types of work, you may pay people as independent contractors instead (employment laws allowing - [see below](employment.md#worker-classification)).
 * All employees have unlimited PTO and we do not track or pay out PTO.
-* Initiatives must maintain a budget of at least 3x monthly employment costs, to ensure funds are available to pay employees.
+* Collectives must maintain a budget of at least 3x monthly employment costs, to ensure funds are available to pay employees.
 (For fixed-term employment situations, it may be possible to drop below this threshold toward the end of the contract.)
-* Employees and initiative admins have to agree to the terms of the standard OCF employment agreement ([template](https://docs.google.com/document/d/1T-KYVOAGx74uJXGElVSuAKWOLgmsISJHVCHnwF4s-Xc/edit?usp=sharing)).
+* Employees and Collective admins have to agree to the terms of the standard OCF employment agreement ([template](https://docs.google.com/document/d/1T-KYVOAGx74uJXGElVSuAKWOLgmsISJHVCHnwF4s-Xc/edit?usp=sharing)).
 * Employees must agree to follow the policies in the OCF Employee Handbook, which covers things like non-harassment, various kind of statutory leave, health and safety, etc. Each state has slightly different required policies so the handbook varies by state (here is the [New York handbook as an example](https://handbookbuilder.blr.com/ViewHandbook.aspx?id=144Zswg66i9nFJXzqH4kAG6tgu0ZfNN5rExPEKCQ6jge)).

 ### Worker Classification